 Click on this button, and the updates will not be installed on the computer.
-Click it again, and it will increase the delay by another seven days.
+Click it again, which will increase the delay by another seven days.
 As soon as you do this, a resume update button will appear.
 Click on it to instantly resume looking for new updates.
 If you want to choose an exact date, go to Advanced Settings, and select a date on the drop-down.
 You can only delay it for a maximum of 35 days from the current date.

 Setup Defer Feature Update via Registry

 - Type Regedit in the Run prompt and press Enter to open the registry editor.

 - Navigate to

 - Now you will need to create keys or folders so the structure will look like

 - Under Settings, ket creates two Dwords with the mentioned values.

 - BranchReadinessLevel ( 10 or 20)